 Hispanic culture and cuisine are integral to Kansas City.
-The Mexican population — the largest immigrant population in the metro area — has made a profound and positive local impact.
+The Hispanic population — the largest immigrant population in the metro area — has made a profound and positive local impact.
 And if you’re looking for a good Mexican restaurant in Kansas City, you don’t have to look far.

 Mexican food in Kansas City is everywhere.
 You can find it on the north side and in Overland Park — from the far reaches of KCK to Independence.
 There are more than 52,000 Kansas Citians of Hispanic descent.
-The Kansas City Hispanic community has a history that goes back to the 1800s.
+The Kansas City Latinx community has a history that goes back to the 1800s.
 The most significant boom in immigration occurred when railyards were in their heyday, with Kansas City being one of the most important rail hubs in the country.
 One major line connected to Mexico and became heavily trafficked by Hispanic immigrants looking to start a life in KC.
 Over the years, this community has helped mold Kansas City into what it is today, and that is potentially most noticeable in the food scene.

 You’re in the right place if you are looking for Mexican restaurants in Kansas City, Mo., and the surrounding area.
 This guide will point you in the right direction.